 - at minimal power consumption

 What makes each OPU device literally unique is the fixed random matrix at the core if its computations, well fitted to the statistical learning of many Machine Learning / Artificial Intelligence schemes.
+More technical information on how our Optical Processing Unit perform its operation can be found here.

 Examples of successful use cases of the OPU technology include: